 - Bank Name and Address.
 The Petition must include the name and address of the California banking institution to be used for any blocked bank accounts.
 The Petitioner is advised to confirm that the proposed bank will agree to open a blocked account before listing the bank on the MC 350.
 CRC 7.953

 - Annuity Contract.
 When the Petition (MC 350) is filed the identity of the intended annuity company must be included with the schedule of payments for the annuity.
 The rating of the annuity company must also be filed with the court.
 The annuity company must be qualified with a minimum rating of A+.
 The Petitioner is to provide confirmation of the rating status for the annuity company.
-After the approval of the settlement, the court will set a hearing for filing a verified copy of the annuity contract.
+After the approval of the settlement, the court may set a hearing for filing a verified copy of the annuity contract.
 The copy of the annuity contract must also include a declaration from a person knowledgeable stating that the annuity policy is a complete copy of the original.

 - Special Needs Trust.
 If a special needs trust is being utilized the court will require a copy of the trust documents.